donmarcos2012/donmarcos2012.github.io/_posts/2021-03-29-raspberry_os.markdown

 5.) optional: on some displays the Raspberry chooses the wrong resolution, on mine for instance it chose a 4K resolution, but my display only supports 2560x1440, so everything was hard to read.
 If that is the case goto "6 Advanced Options", then "2 GL Driver" and select "G2 GL (Fake KMS) driver".
 Hit OK, then finish and reboot.
 After that start raspi-config again and goto "2 Display Options", where you can choose your desired resolution.

 6.)
-Goto "5 Localisation Options", choose keyboard layout, language and country for your wifi network.
+Now we will adjust the fan settings, its annoying if it runs permanently: Goto "4 Performance Options", choose "P4 Fan" to enable the fan control, let the GPIO value of 14 at its default and choose 75°C as the temperature for the fan to engage.
+Then reboot to get a quiet Raspi.

 7.)
 Then select "1 System Options" -> "Wireless LAN" - here you can select your home wifi (you could also connect your Raspberry with an ethernet cable to your router of course).
+If you want to connect to your Raspberry remotely via SSH, you select  "3 Interface Options" then "P2 SSH".

 8.)
 Now we have to update the system, execute the following commands in the terminal:
 ~~~